Updated on January 27, 2023

 Next, you will take one grade or age level at a time and sort by category.
 For my son’s third grade year, I sorted his papers into four main categories:

 - Report cards and awards

 If your child is younger or older, you will probably have different categories than what I used.
 This step helps with the purging process.

 Helpful tip: Purge as the papers come in!
-This is much easier as your children get older because you will know what types of papers they will bring home and what you might want to save.
+I have found this to be much easier as your children get older because you will know what types of papers they will bring home and what you might want to save.

-File.
-Once you have your piles sorted and purged, place all those papers for that particular grade in the file folder.
+Once you have your piles sorted and purged, place all the papers for that particular grade in the file folder.

 Continue on with this process for each age and grade level for all of your children.

 - Throw out or recycle